 Sixteen months of nursing-specific courses prepare you to sit for the National Council Licensure Examination (NCLEX-RN).
-A full-time registered nurse work experience is then required for 6 to 9 months.
-You retain your student status for your loan and insurance purposes enrolled in this Transition to Practice.
-This segment is followed by advanced courses in a speciality track and MS degree.
+A full-time registered nurse work experience is then required for a minimum of 6 to 9 months but up to 2 years depending on the specialty rack.
+You retain student status for your loans and insurance purposes for 2 semesters while enrolled in this Transition to Practice.
+This segment is followed by advanced courses in a specialty track and MS degree.

 The second portion or the master’s degree level of the program varies in length and courses according to the specialty track selected.
 Most tracks take approximately two years of full time study to complete.
 At the end of this program the student earns a Master’s of Science in Nursing (MSN) degree and is eligible to sit for specialty certification in the selected track.

 The first segment of the program (RN pre-licensure) is 64 credit hours and prepares you to take the registered nurse licensure exam.
-The Master’s segment requires approximately 43 credit hours, and may require more credits depending on the specialty track you choose.
-For example, a dual-degree specialty such as MS/MBA requires approximately 67 credits and a certification as Family Nurse Practitioner requires approximately 54 credits.
+The Master’s segment requires approximately 43 credit hours, and may require more or less credits depending on the specialty track you choose.
+For example, a dual-degree specialty such as MS/MBA requires approximately 67 credits.
+A certification as Family Nurse Practitioner requires approximately 47 credits.

 Yes, students completing the prelicensure segment (first 16 months) of the program are awarded a BSN degree.

 After completing the first part of the program and becoming licensed RNs, students choose to continue to work part-time or full-time as a RN and take courses in the Master’s segment of the program.